TOWALIGA CONSERVATION DISTRICT

 Hugh Cromer, a Monroe County District Supervisor, was born and raised on a farm in the Brent community of Monroe County.
 His father was a graduate of the College of Agriculture at the University of Georgia and served as the Lamar County Extension Agent in the late 1940s before purchasing the farm Hugh later inherited.
 Even though Mr. Cromer is a professionally registered pharmacist owning and operating a retail pharmacy for 40 years, he always enjoyed working with his father, primarily in the dairy industry and later in a beef operation.
 In the early 1970's Hugh’s father became a firm believer in the practice of no-till farming to produce mainly sorghum silage for the dairy as well as wheat for a cash crop.
 His father taught him to have great respect for the quality and fertility of the soil.

 Harold Fallin, a dedicated Upson Co.
-District Supervisor, has served on the Towaliga District Board of Supervisors for 17 years.
+District Supervisor, has served on the Towaliga District Board of Supervisors for over 15 years.

 The district supervisors meet the first Wednesday of every calendar month, excluding July and December, at 11 a.m. in the USDA Barnesville Service Center.
 To access previous meeting minutes and documents, please click below.